GarretGherardini/CS-255/README.md

 # CS-255

-#_ Briefly summarize the DriverPass project.
-Who was the cliet?
+# _Briefly summarize the DriverPass project.
+Who was the client?
 What type of system did they want you to design?_
 # Our client, DriverPass, is a small company providing driving lesson services and is looking to automate their existing system to perform a variety of functions.
 DriverPass anticipates the new system to grant students access to online practice exams, reserve driving lessons, and provide their administrative team with access to view/schedule/edit driving reservations and run reports.

 # _What did you do particularly well?_